dvishal485/flipkart-product-stock/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-(API will be disabled at night, host your own to get access of API at those hour) : [See Important Note](#important-note)
+(API will be disabled at night, host your own to get access of API at those hours) : [See Important Note](#important-note)

 ---